GMaciag/scColon/README.md

 - Ulcerated
 - All (Healthy, non- and ulcerated combined).

 Notebooks for the healthy dataset are the default ones and that's where I include the most descriptions and deliberations.
-The vast majority of analysis for the other datasets is analogous and so I spare myself writing the same things three times.
+The vast majority of analysis for the other datasets is analogous and so I spare myself writing the same things multiple times.
 I'm showing the code used for all the datasets for completion sake.
 Please always refer to the healthy dataset notebooks for a more detailed description of each step.

+This guide assumes that you have data from multiple samples which you want to group together into conditions (for example *treated* and *untreated*).
+If you are working only on a single sample (or prefer to analyse everything separately), then there are some steps you will have to omit (especially in **Part 2**).

 ### Content list